Cost Guides / By Carol Wang / January 23, 2018

 The term “gut renovation” is often used informally for any project where all of the visible surfaces in a room are replaced, but technically, in a gut renovation, interior walls are stripped down to the studs and framing or knocked out entirely.

-A gut will start at the higher end of that $100 to $200 per-square-foot range, while a renovation in which you re-do the space within the existing walls will be on the lower end.
-For example, in a 700-square foot, one-bedroom apartment, a renovation will come in around the $50,000 to $70,000 range, while a gut renovation will likely come in over $100,000.
-The non-gut renovation may involve a new kitchen and bath, as well as refinishing flooring, re-plastering and painting, and upgrades in materials and finishes.
-The gut renovation will include the above, as well as more extensive work such as replacing walls, installing new piping and wiring systems, moving doorways, and installing all new flooring.
-Given that New York City apartments vary widely and can present unique challenges, however, a per-square-foot estimate is merely a ballpark figure for you to get started.
+A gut will start at the higher end of the $100 to $200 per-square-foot range, while a renovation in which you re-do the space within the existing walls will be on the lower end.
+For example, in a 700-square-foot, one-bedroom apartment, a renovation will come in around the $50,000 to $70,000 range, while a gut renovation will likely exceed $100,000.
+The non-gut renovation may involve a new kitchen and bath, as well as refinishing flooring, re-plastering, and painting, plus upgrades in materials and finishes.
+The gut renovation will include the above as well as more extensive work such as replacing walls, installing new piping and wiring systems, moving doorways, and installing all new flooring.
+Given that New York City apartments vary widely and can present unique challenges, a per-square-foot estimate is merely a ballpark figure for you to get started.
+Here’s an overview: